These 4-Year-Old BFFs Are Convinced They Are Twins And Are Clapping Back At People Who Say Otherwise

 The girls hit it off "instantly" when they met as 3-year-olds at school and have been besties every since, Jia's mom, Ashley Sarnicola, told BuzzFeed News.

-The girls also were born just two days apart, on June 3rd and June 5th.
-So, they decided to have a joint fourth birthday party, and dressed like twins, of course.
+The girls also were born just two days apart, on June 3 and June 5.
+So, they decided to have a joint 4th birthday party and dressed like twins, of course.

 Advertisement

-Since they had their party together, the girls now tell people they have the same birthday AND they are twins.
+Since they had their party together, the girls now tell people they have the same birthday AND are twins.

-Recently, Jia and Zuri were out when they told some other little girls they were twins.
+Recently, Jia and Zuri told some other little girls they were twins.
 The girls, according to Williams, told Zuri and Jia they couldn't be sisters.

 Williams was so touched by the exchange, she decided to share it on Twitter.
 People totally loved the story of the tiny BFFs.